jgte/ls5-login/README.md

 # ls5-login

-This is a login script for the Lonestar5 cluster at the Unievrsity of Texas.
+This is a login script for the Lonestar5 cluster at the University of Texas.

 ## Installation